dayalannair/RPiSensorFramework/README.md

 This project uses pigpio

+Example program (main.cpp) uses only SPI for communication, and is therefore limited to 2 connections per node as the RPi has 2 only SPI ports.

 ## test function programs

 These are for testing the communication functions.
 Once complete, these will be added to the Node class.
 These require devices for sending/receiving data via SPI e.g. rs232.
 The selection of the device is left up to the developer.